-If you find that the “yabbits” – the “yes, but…” statements poking their gopher-heads up, thank them, and move on.
-They keep you stuck in the story of “I can’t”.
+If you find that the yabbits - the "yes, but..." statements poking their gopher-heads up, thank them, and move on.
+They keep you stuck in the story of "I can't".
 There is no chapter on creativity and problem-solving in that story.
 Notice and begin again.
 It is never too late!
-Be like my then 87 year old friend Lisa, who sat down at my booth at a trade show and “want to learn to live a better life.”
-(Incidentally, she is now 96 years young!)
+Be like my then 87-year-old friend Lisa who sat down at my booth at a trade show wanting to learn to live a better life.
+Incidentally, she is now 96 years young!

 What Makes Olga Run?

 For further details on just what made Olga run, I highly suggest you get the book.
-Through Bruce’s writing you get to deep-dive into Olga’s life as she makes her way from home, to research facilities and Master’s track and field events.
+Through Bruce's writing, you get to dive deep into Olga's life as she makes her way from home, to research facilities and Master's track and field events.

 Bruce has gained a new fan!
-He has been featured in a number of publications, including Time magazine, The New York Times, Psychology Today and Reader’s Digest, has gained a new fan!
-I look forward to reading his other book, U-Turn – What If You Woke Up One Morning and Realized You Were Living the Wrong Life?
+He has been featured in a number of publications, including Time magazine, The New York Times, Psychology Today and Reader's Digest.
+I look forward to reading his other book, U-Turn - What If You Woke Up One Morning and Realized You Were Living the Wrong Life?
 He has many admirers, which explains why he is a five-time Canadian National Magazine Award winner.

 If you get the chance to hear him speak, do so!
 If you can't, here is Bruce speaking at a TED-X Talk: